ni/nimi-python/docs/nifgen/attributes.rst

     Specifies whether to simulate NI-FGEN I/O  operations.
 If simulation is enabled, NI-FGEN  functions perform range checking and call Ivi_GetAttribute and  Ivi_SetAttribute, but they do not perform device I/O.   For output parameters that represent device data, NI-FGEN  functions return calculated values.
     Default Value: VI_FALSE
-    Use niFgen_InitWithOptions to override default value.
+    Use :py:meth:`nifgen.Session.InitWithOptions` to override default value.

     The following table lists the characteristics of this property.